 Risk is a classic board game that introduced many players to the genre of war games.
 Despite its start as a traditional board game, the game has gained popularity in recent years on popular websites like Reddit.

-The roll of the dice means a lot in Risk, but so do strategy and intelligent tactical decisions.
-The strategy board game was created in 1957 and requires two to six players.
-Players are required to have skills in strategy, tactics, and negotiation and can expect to play anywhere from one to eight hours.
+The roll of the dice determines a lot in Risk, but so do strategy and intelligent tactical decisions.
+This strategy board game was created in 1957 and requires two to six players.
+Players are required to have skills in strategy, tactics, and negotiation.
+Gameplay can take anywhere from one to eight hours.

-11 Winning Strategies to Beat Other Risk Players
+11 Winning Strategies

 Risk is not a team game.
 Alliances, if they exist at all, are always temporary.
 It is imperative that you do not spread yourself too thin because other players could sweep through and capture all of your one-army countries quite easily.